sberdevices/vps-sdk-android/README.md

     git clone https://github.com/sberdevices/vps-sdk-android.git
     ```

 2. Using composing builds connect project `vps-android-sdk` to your project.
-Add to your project `settings.gradle`:
+Add this line to your project `settings.gradle`:
     ```gradle
-    dependencyResolutionManagement {
-        ...
     includeBuild("vps-android-sdk")
-    }
     ```

 3. In your modules `build.gradle` add dependency: